LibreCAD/docs/ref/fundamentals.rst

 The next coordinate can also be place *relative* to the previously place coordinate.
 The last coordinate defined when creating an entity becomes a temporary reference for the next point.
 The newly set temporary reference is the "*Relative Zero* point", and the next coordinates can be entered relative to that point.
 To define the next point relative to the Relative Zero point, either cartesian or polar, prefixed with the '@' symbol when entering the coordinates.
 Points without the @ prefix are always interpreted as absolute coordinates.

 When using cartesian coordinates for example, to set a 65 units above and 75 units to the right of the previous point, use "@75,65".
-In this example, if the previous point was set at 20 units and 45 vertically (20,45) from the origin (0,0), setting the next point @75,65 relative to 20,45, using @75,65 would result in a point at 100 units horizontally and 100 vertically (100,100 absolute).
+In this example, the previous point was set at 20 units horizontally and 45 vertically (20,45) from the origin (0,0), setting the next point @75,65 relative to 20,45, using @75,65 would result in a point at 100 units horizontally and 100 vertically (100,100 absolute).

 .. hint::